AbhinavOmprakash/snitch/README.md

 requiring these macros once, will intern these macros inside clojure.core & cljs.core, so you don't have to import them in every namespace.

 ### Exclude clojurescript dependency in clojure only projects
-*WARNING: use snitch version 0.1.14 for clojurescript*
+*WARNING: use snitch version 0.1.14 for clojurescript* 0.1.15 is broken for clojurescript

 If you are using snitch exclusively for your clojure project, you can exclude the clojurescript dependency from snitch (version 0.0.15 onwards).